To do a degree at Leeds you will need to satisfy the University's minimum entry requirements and the specific requirements for your course

 The typical minimum entry requirement for admission to an undergraduate degree programme at the University of Leeds is a pass in a combination of five subjects in GCSE/GCE A-Level examinations including:

-For exact entry requirements please contact the relevant school or faculty admissions team.
+For exact entry requirements please contact the relevant school or faculty admissions team for your course.

-We consider applicants with a wide range of UK, European and international qualifications for admission to our programmes, including:
+We consider applicants with a wide range of UK, European and international qualifications, including:

-The following provides our institutional position on various alternative qualifications, policies and subject areas.
-This list is not exhaustive and if your qualification is not on this list you are advised to contact the admissions team.
+The following list provides our institutional position on alternative qualifications, policies and subject areas.
+This is not exhaustive so if your qualification is not listed here you should contact the admissions team for your course.

 Applicants who have undertaken the Access to Higher Education Diploma must have the Diploma in a relevant subject and hold 60 credits overall, with at least 45 credits at level 3 to include 30 credits at Distinction and 15 at Merit.
 Some courses may require specific units and grades.
 Please contact the relevant admissions team for further information.

 We recognise that this qualification provides evidence of in-depth knowledge of the subject area.
 However, we will not use this qualification as a basis for making any offers.